rafaeltorresng/Blonded-AI/README.md

 ## 🛠️ Project Building Steps
 - Data Collection: Gathered a comprehensive dataset of Spotify Tracks with audio features and metadata.
-- Embedding Generation: Created song embeddings using machine learning techniques to represent musical characteristics.
+- Embedding Generation: Created song embeddings using PCA to efficiently represent musical characteristics.
-- Model Training: Trained a recommendation model to identify songs that align with user taste based on listening history.
+- Model Training: Trained a recommendation model using these embeddings to identify songs that align with user taste.
 - Web App Development: Built a Flask-based web application to provide a user-friendly interface.
 - Spotify Integration: Integrated with the Spotify API to collect user data and export playlists.